MaikDulle/MaikDulle.github.io/_posts/2022-03-10-LDA-privacy-associations-Twitter-and-Instagram.md

 More specifically I focussed on users’ privacy associations.
 I evaluated the UGC with the help of two topic models (LDAvis package in R).

+A more detailed description of the procedure: https://ldavis.cpsievert.me/reviews/reviews.html

-Here I present you the interactive results of the LDA models for Twitter and Instagram.
+Here I present the interactive results of the LDA models for Twitter and Instagram.

 Note: Be ethical about user data.